NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Results

 \section{Results}

-We compare the performance of our model against all baseline algorithms and their \gls{nar} approximation on our datasets.
+We compare the performance of our models with baseline algorithms and learned registration benchmarks.
 From \texttt{P2P-ICP} we learn two policies, \texttt{NAR-P2Pv1} and \texttt{NAR-P2Pv2}, from \texttt{P2L-ICP} we learn \texttt{NAR-P2L}, and from \texttt{G-ICP}, \texttt{NAR-GICP}.
 These correspond to the neural execution of each algorithm, respectively.
-When the method is superscript with a $+$, such as \texttt{NAR-GICP$^+$}, the model was trained with the additional ground truth optimisation step.
-For the neural execution of \texttt{P2P-ICP}, \texttt{NAR-P2Pv1} and \texttt{NAR-P2Pv2} differ in training strategy: \texttt{NAR-P2Pv2} is trained to separately approximate the two phases of the algorithm, while \texttt{NAR-P2Pv1} uses a single-phase approach containing only the output from the transformation and error estimation corresponding to the second phase of the algorithm.
-The other methods, \texttt{NAR-P2L} and \texttt{NAR-GICP}, follow the two-phase approach, similar to \texttt{NAR-P2Pv2}, ensuring a more comprehensive representation of the algorithm's trajectory.
+When the method is superscripted with a $+$, such as \texttt{NAR-GICP$^+$}, the model was trained on the additional ground-truth optimisation step.
+For the neural execution of \texttt{P2P-ICP}, \texttt{NAR-P2Pv1} and \texttt{NAR-P2Pv2} differ in training strategy. \texttt{NAR-P2Pv2} is trained to approximate the two phases of the algorithm, separately.
+In comparison, \texttt{NAR-P2Pv1} uses a simpler, single-phase training strategy, approximating only the output from the second phase of the algorithm at each iteration.
+While it does not explicitly capture the internal computations of \texttt{P2P-ICP}, it offers a simpler architectural alternative that is easier to integrate within larger learning systems.
+We include \texttt{NAR-P2Pv1} as an interesting baseline to evaluate its performance against \texttt{NAR-P2Pv2}, and to validate both architectural alternatives.
+However, our primary interest lies in models like \texttt{NAR-P2Pv2}, which aim to approximate the full algorithmic trajectory and internal reasoning process.
+As such, the other methods, \texttt{NAR-P2L} and \texttt{NAR-GICP}, follow the two-phase approach, similar to \texttt{NAR-P2Pv2}, ensuring a more comprehensive representation of the algorithm's trajectory.

-In the following, we compare the approaches both quantitatively and qualitatively against each other and the baseline algorithms.
-We evaluate our method in solving the registration task and in its effectiveness at approximating the underlying algorithms.
+In the following, we compare the approaches both quantitatively and qualitatively against each other and the baselines.
+We evaluate our method in solving the registration task and in approximating the underlying algorithms.